 By using the best suppliers combined with our passion for high quality beef we provide you with some of the best premium steaks in Derby.

-Our chefs use our specialist grills to prepare your steak to your preference to give you the best flavour.
+Our chefs use our specialist Josper grills to prepare your steak.
 Lightly seasoned and simply cooked our chefs bring out the already fantastic flavour of our premium steaks.

 Chuck comes from the upper front of the cow and contains parts of the shoulder bones and is often known as a “7-bone steak”.
 This cut is typically grilled or broiled and is commonly referred to as braising steak.
 Chuck steak is perfect for a pot roast.